 An English Rhodoxis with many flowers.
 Larger plant, growing well.

 A Rhodoxis with larger open pink blush flowers.
-Flowering above lower leaves.
+Smaller plant.
+Flowers above leaves.

 Rhodoxis Aya San